top of page

 Pineapples

 There are at least five varieties on sale in Ishigaki.
-The 'Bogol pine' is very sweet, the 'Peach pine' is tasty, and the 'Hawaii pine' is juicy.
+The 'Bogot pine' is very sweet and crunchy, the 'Peach pine' is tasty has a great flavor, the 'jewellery pine' is juicy.
 During the season they are all good and don't have this aftertaste like some imported pineapples do.

 Season: End of April - August